cce-bigdataintro-1160/CEBD-1160-fall-2019-site/3-python.md

 ### Final notes on Learning Python
 * Let's review what we've learned today
-* Today we learned two ways to execute Python code: the Python Shell and running scripts with the Python interpreter.
-In the future classes we'll also learn how to use two other tools: PyCharm and Jupyter, that are widely used in the industry.
+* Today we learned three ways to execute Python code: the Python Shell, running scripts with the Python interpreter and running in PyCharm.
+In the future classes we'll also learn how to use Jupyter notebooks a powerful prototyping tool frequently used for Data Science
 * We've learned Python's basic types and the operations we can use on them
 * We looked and loops and conditionals, two very important constructs to control execution flow in a script
 * We've learned how to manipulate and read files using Python